 Though initially we will identify usernames and usage logs, we will do so only to determine different populations: undergraduates, graduates and faculty and their disciplines.
 Once they are categorized and their usage logs are in a dataset, we will combine this with other data from the Office of Institutional Research and other campus partners.
-We will remove names and identifying information so their individual logs cannot be retraced to a name or identification number.
+For all data analysis and subsequent reporting, we will remove names and identifying information so individual logs cannot be retraced to a name or identification number.

 Thank you to all participants!
 In the meantime, if you have questions or concerns, please contact us.

 Jantii, M. & Cox, B. (2014).
 Unlocking the potential of library generated data to assess value, impact, and influence, Proceedings of the IATUL Conferences.
 Paper 15. http://docs.lib.purdue.edu/iatul/2014/plenaries/15